Effective 1st of April 2023

 - During the verification period concerning legitimate grounds when you have opposed the processing of personal data.

-This charter takes effect on 1st of September 2019.
+This charter takes effect on the 1st of March 2023.